thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 {% if docsPrefix == "pe/" or docsPrefix == "paas/" %}
 #### Integration lifecycle event

-The "Integration lifecycle event" rule sends notifications about the integration lifecycle events.
+Using the "Integration lifecycle event" rule the system sends notifications about the integration lifecycle events.
 For example, notify when a integration fails to start (typically due to misconfiguration).

 Trigger settings: the trigger filter allows you to filter based on integration status: Started, Updated, Stopped.